Pink Floyd and Great Shelford

-Trinity House at 11 Cambrige Road was the setting for a party which was described in the book " A Pink Floyd fan's Illustrated Guide to Cambridge" as one of "two important Floyd episodes."
+Trinity House at 11 Cambridge Road, Great Shelford was the setting for a party which was described in the book " A Pink Floyd fan's Illustrated Guide to Cambridge" as one of "two important Floyd episodes."

-The party/ concert in October 1965 was billed 'The Tea Set' in October 1965, which featured performances from an early version of Pink Floyd, and Paul Simon.
+The party/ concert on October 1st 1965 was billed 'The Tea Set', which featured performances from an early version of Pink Floyd, and Paul Simon.
 The line up at that time was Syd Barrett, Nick Mason, Roger Waters and Rick Wright.

 Paul Simon's set included played "Where have all the flowers gone."
 He also joined The Tea Set for some of their gig.
 He is said to have composed his song Homeward Bound at Widnes station the previous month.
 "He was clearly very talented," recalled Jokers Wild drummer Clive Welham.
 The Sound of Silence went to Number One in the United States charts just 3 months later in January 1966.

-David Gilmour's band Jokers Wild (pictured at the concert left - picture copyright Echoes- the complete history of Pink Floyd by Glenn Povey) also played at the same party.
+David Gilmour's band Jokers Wild (pictured at the concert above left - picture copyright Echoes- the complete history of Pink Floyd by Glenn Povey) also played at the same party.
 It was for the 21st birthday celebration of twins Rosemary and Libby January.
 Libby was the-then girlfriend of Pink Floyd album cover designer Storm Thorgerson.
 They were later to marry.
-The line up also included David Altham from Little Shelford.
-He has talked for the first time about the formative days of Pink Floyd.
+The line-up also included David Altham from Little Shelford.
+He has talked for the first time about his part in the formative days of Pink Floyd.

 Christine Terrell recollects: "I remember seeing the band (my friends) in Shelford.
 I remember Paul Simon scrambling up onto the stage and falling off, and the place being gate crashed – or so it seemed – by a gang of ‘rockers’.